finashort/uep239-final-project/README.md

 List of acknowledgements and referenced resources:
 Thank you to Uku-Kaspar Uustalu and Kyle Monahan for the guidance and reference code provided throughout this process! https://github.com/tuftsdatalab
 Other extensively used resources include GeoPandas documentation for plotting and Contextily for its basemaps.

+License:
+This project is licensed under the Apache license.